Bret Easton Ellis: Personal life

-When asked in an interview in 2002 whether he was gay, Ellis explained that he did not identify as gay or straight, but was comfortable being thought of as homosexual, bisexual or heterosexual and enjoyed playing with his persona, identifying variously as gay, straight and bisexual to different people over the years.
-In a 1999 interview, Ellis suggested that his reluctance to definitively label his sexuality was for "artistic reasons", "if people knew that I was straight, they'd read [my books] in a different way.
-If they knew I was gay, Psycho would be read as a different book."
+When asked in an interview in 2002 whether he was homosexual, Ellis explained that he did not identify as such, but was comfortable being thought of as homosexual, bisexual, or heterosexual and enjoyed playing with his persona, identifying variously as homosexual, straight, and bisexual to different people over the years.
+In a February 1999 interview, Ellis suggested that his reluctance to definitively label his sexuality was for "artistic reasons".
+"If people knew that I was straight, they'd read [my books] in a different way.
+If they knew I was gay, Psycho would be read as a different book," he told the Los Angeles Times.
 In an interview with Robert F. Coleman, Ellis said he had an "indeterminate sexuality", that "any other interviewer out there will get a different answer and it just depends on the mood I am in".

 In a 2011 interview with James Brown, Ellis again said that his answers to questions about his sexuality have varied and discussed being labelled "bi" by a Details interviewer.
 "I think the last time I slept with a woman was five or six years ago, so the bi thing can only be played out so long", he said.
 "But I still use it, I still say it."
 Responding to Dan Savage's It Gets Better campaign, aimed at preventing suicide among LGBT youth, Ellis tweeted, "Not to bum everyone out, but can we get a reality check here?
 It gets worse."
-In a 2012 op-ed for The Daily Beast, while apologizing for a series of controversial tweets, Ellis came out as gay.Lunar Park was dedicated to Ellis's lover, Michael Wade Kaplan, who died shortly before he finished the book and to Ellis's father, Robert Ellis, who died in 1992.
+In a 2012 op-ed for The Daily Beast, while apologizing for a series of controversial tweets, Ellis came out as homosexual.

+Lunar Park was dedicated to Ellis' lover, Michael Wade Kaplan, who died shortly before he finished the book, and to Ellis' father, Robert Ellis, who died in 1992.
 In one interview Ellis described feeling a liberation in the completion of the novel that allowed him to come to terms with unresolved issues about his father.
 In the "author Q&A" for Lunar Park on the Random House website, Ellis comments on his relationship with Robert, and says he feels that his father was a "tough case" who left him damaged.
-Having grown older and "mellow[ed] out", Ellis describes how his opinion of his father changed since 15 years ago when writing Glamorama (in which the central conspiracy concerns the relationship of a father and son).
+Having grown older and "mellow[ed] out", Ellis describes how his opinion of his father changed since 15 years earlier when writing Glamorama (in which the central conspiracy concerns the relationship of a father and son).